HD single channel installation / silent

 Working with around 100,000 scans, Semiconductor have re-constructed the photographic image to produce an animation which re-introduces time back into the data, revealing the rhythms and artefacts of the capturing process.
 It gradually zooms out from one scan, whilst moving through the layers, to reveal all of the data.

-A large print version of Through the AeGIS shows all of the data, visible at once, with time removed.
+A large print version of Through the AEgIS shows all of the data, visible at once, with time removed.

-* Antihydrogen Experiment: Gravity, Interferometry, Spectroscopy (AeGIS)
+* Antihydrogen Experiment: Gravity, Interferometry, Spectroscopy (AEgIS)

+Produced through Collide, an Arts at CERN International Artist Residency.
 Special thanks to Dr. Michael Doser, research physicist at CERN, the European Center for Nuclear Research in Geneva.